pkp/pkp-docs/learning-ojs-2/en/getting_help.md

 ## OJS 2 Resources

-The Open Journal Systems platform has a help document that is contextually embedded within itself, with the relevant pages displayed depending on the page you are currently viewing.
-You can find this context-sensitive help by clicking the Journal Help link (typically located on the right navigation bar).
+The Open Journal Systems platform has a help document that is contextually embedded within the application, with the relevant pages displayed depending on the page you are viewing.
+You can find this context-sensitive help by clicking the Journal Help link, typically located on the right navigation bar, within OJS 2.

-You will find relevant documentation on our [OJS Documentation](https://docs.pkp.sfu.ca) page.
+You will find relevant documentation on our [Documentation Hub](https://docs.pkp.sfu.ca) page.
 The [PKP School](http://pkpschool.sfu.ca/) offers self-paced courses for journal managers, editors, authors and reviewers, and many of these videos are also available on the [PKP YouTube](https://www.youtube.com/user/PublicKnowledgeProj/) page.

 Our [support forum](https://forum.pkp.sfu.ca/) is a place you can search for past answers to questions.
 Please note that OJS 2 is no longer supported by the PKP team.
 The [old forum](http://wayback.archive-it.org/7100/20160819234652/https:/pkp.sfu.ca/support/forum/index.php) is also available as an archive.